mrBigJS/d3-simpleCharts/readme.txt

 1. Shows how 'Columns' looks out together with home's pets example.
 2. Shows how 'Area' looks out together with home's pets example.
 3. More complex 'Pie' chart: its segments are colored smoothly from 'navy' to 'gold' + more custom titles present.
+4. New button icons to call 5 different supported chart types.

 == Changelog ==

+= 1.2.13 =
+Version 1.2.13 - Popup window chart becomes resizeable: brand-new scale down + up buttons (after all that is what 'SVG' stands for).
+Adding one more pretty screenshot.

 = 1.2.12 =
 Version 1.2.12 - Better uniform access to default styles from CSS file.